 The source of your drinking water is groundwater.
-The Water Source for the Lakewood Estates Subdivision is a drilled well located in Pulaski County.
+The water source for the Lakewood Estates Subdivision is a drilled well located in Pulaski County.

 The Virginia Department of Health conducted a source water assessment of our system in 2002.
 The Lakewood Estates Well was determined to be of high susceptibility to contamination using the criteria developed by the state in its approved Source Water Assessment Program.
-The assessment report consists of maps showing the source water assessment area, an inventory of known land use activities of concern, and documentation of any known contamination within the last 5 years.
 The report is available by contacting John Goad at the phone number or address given elsewhere in this drinking water quality report.